 Brendan is a teacher in St Mary’s College Rathmines, and has participated in a number of Immersion programmes;Former Principal of Cistercian College, Roscrea.
 An accounting graduate, Brendan has a number of qualifications in education, including an M. Ed. in school leadership.

 Ms. Meadhbh McCann

-Meadhbh is currently a Senior Consultant in the Management Consulting practice at KPMG.
+Meadhbh is currently a Manager in the Management Consulting practice at KPMG.
 Prior to joining KPMG, Meadhbh worked within not for profit and publicly funded services delivering service improvement and strategic change projects.
 Meadhbh also has experience of recruitment and HR in the financial services industry.

 Mr. Liam Byrne